GlauberF/cz-conventional-changelog-for-jira-a/README.md

 ### Commitlint

 If using the [commitlint](https://github.com/conventional-changelog/commitlint) js library, the "maxHeaderWidth" configuration property will default to the configuration of the "header-max-length" rule instead of the hard coded value of 72.
-This can be ovewritten by setting the 'maxHeaderWidth' configuration in package.json or the CZ_MAX_HEADER_WIDTH environment variable.
+This can be ovewritten by setting the 'maxHeaderWidth' configuration in `.czrc` or the CZ_MAX_HEADER_WIDTH environment variable.